 Who provides therapist assistance?

-In this course, clients are assigned to a therapist working directly in the Online Therapy Unit who are trained in psychology or social work.
+In this course, clients are assigned to a therapist working at the Online Therapy Unit who are trained in psychology or social work.

 What research is being done on this course?

-This project is being completed as part of a Master’s research study conducted by Cynthia Beck, under the supervision of Dr. Heather Hadjistavropoulos, Professor of Psychology with the aim to improve online therapy and service provision to the agriculture population.
+This project is being completed with the aim to improve online therapy and service provision to the agriculture population.

 How will my progress be monitored?